 What to do with your strategy?

-To get the most out of your strategy, I’d advise not locking away all your hard work in your desk drawer once you’ve done it.
+To get the most out of your strategy, don’t put it away in your desk drawer/desktop folder once you’ve done it.
 Once you have your agreed strategy and have assigned roles, look to develop a plan or ‘working document’ with all of the tactics involved to help you achieve your objectives.
-It’s also a good idea here to agree budgets for activity as some ideas cost more than others.
+At this point, you can consider budget as well as resources.

 Think of a communications strategy like laying the foundations of a house – it’s the essential prep work that holds everything together.
 As tempting as it is to just go ahead and start your marketing, how do you know if your activities are going to have the biggest impact on your business?
 Without a strategy, you could be missing out on opportunities or (even worse) wasting your time and efforts…